vburckhardt/markdown-llm-corrector/samples/vpc_corrected.md

 ```

 ### Required IAM access policies
-You need the following permissions to run this module.
+You need the following permissions to run this module:

 - IAM services
     - **VPC Infrastructure** services
         - `Editor` platform access
     - **No service access**
-        - **Resource Group** \<your resource group>
+        - **Resource Group** <your resource group>
         - `Viewer` resource group access

-To attach access management tags to resources in this module, you need the following permissions.
+To attach access management tags to resources in this module, you need the following permissions:

 - IAM Services
     - **Tagging** service